Unity-Technologies/com.unity.multiplayer.docs/docs/basics/ownership.md

 ::: warning

-The ownership permissions will become visible when the Multiplayer Services SDK package is installed and you are inspecting a `NetworkObject` within the editor.
-The ownership permissions will have no impact when using a client-server network topology since the server always has authority.
-In order for the ownership permissions to be utilized, you must be using a distributed authority network topology.
+The ownership permissions are only visible when the Multiplayer Services SDK package is installed and you're inspecting a `NetworkObject` within the editor.
+Ownership permissions have no impact when using a client-server network topology, since the server always has authority.
+For ownership permissions to be used, you must be using a distributed authority network topology.

 :::